sporto/elm-tutorial/070_routing/main_view.md

 ```

-Now we have a function `page` which has a case expression to show the correct view depending on what is in `model.routing.view`.
+Now we have a function `page` which has a case expression to show the correct view depending on what is in `model.routing.route`.

 Note these lines in `view`: